Java SE, EE, Grails & libraries (Guava, Jersey, Apache...)

 The database controlled by our section (LANDB), is the core of the network activities at CERN, and we model all needed networking and telephony concepts that will be either consumed by high-level applications that we build or by other low-level applications in other sections of the group.

-After evaluating different options, I proposed to replace some parts of the legacy application using micro-services using Spring Boot.
+After evaluating different options, I proposed to replace some parts of the legacy application using Spring Boot powered micro-services.

 LANDB is the core network database which stored all the network configuration: topology, devices, users, connections, firewall, fibers, telephony, …

-This database is the core of all the applications developers in the section and is heavily used by other people around CERN using SOAP and REST API.
+This database is the core of all the application developped in the section and is heavily used by other people around CERN using SOAP and REST API.

 I was in charge of administering all the applications used by the developers, inside the section but also used by other people in the group.